Roman Imankulov

 So, what can you do about it?
 I found that opportunistic refactoring works great to balance product work with tech debt elimination.

 The general idea is that you don’t separate product work and refactoring.
 Instead, you do refactorings in small steps as you work on the feature.
-Marting Fowler outlines three techniques.
+Martin Fowler outlines three techniques.
 The context starts when you’re working on a feature:

 Litter-pickup refactoring.
 When you come across an ugly piece of code or a suboptimal pattern, you clean it up.
 Sometimes, it’s referred to as the boy-scout rule: “Always leave the code better than you found it.”